dnicolson/Bluetooth-Keyboard-Enhancer/README.md

 `brew services start bluetoothkeyboardenhancer`

-Alternatively, you can run `BluetoothKeyboardEnhancer`  (or `BluetoothKeyboardEnhancer&` to run in the background) from the terminal.
+Alternatively, you can run `bke`  (or `bke&` to run in the background) from the terminal.

 ## Compiling

 The following command will manually compile the binary:

-`clang -framework IOKit -framework Carbon BluetoothKeyboardEnhancer.c -o BluetoothKeyboardEnhancer`
+`clang -framework IOKit -framework Carbon BluetoothKeyboardEnhancer.c -o bke`

 ## License